TanStack/table/docs/api.md

 - `canFilter: Bool`
   - Denotes whether a column is filterable or not depending on if it has a valid accessor/data model or is manually disabled via an option.
 - `setFilter: Function(filterValue) => void`
-  - An column-level function used to update the filter value for this column
+  - A column-level function used to update the filter value for this column
 - `filterValue: any`
   - The current filter value for this column, resolved from the table state's `filters` object
 - `preFilteredRows: Array<row>`